 Pairwise Euclidean distance (PED)

+With the objective of finding a possible increase in industrial gas emissions, a criterion that incorporates the sensitivity of the deployed network to changes in the source term needs to be defined.
 We propose a new criterion for evaluating how well a hypothetical network of sensors, placed in hypothetical locations, would respond to slight changes in the source term.
 The criterion is the pairwise Euclidean distance (PED) between calculated readings of two sensor network sets with different number of active sources.
-Th PED value of two sets of active sources as measured with the same WDESN having different {S}' and {S}" is :
+That PED value of two sets of active sources, as measured with the same WDESN having different {S}' and {S}", is given by: